smy1/swlab/python/README.md

 >If a camera subfolder does not exist in one or more of the child subfolders, the function will just return a statement that there is nothing to merge for that child's camera.
 This means that we can list all the possible second-level subfolders even if these subfolders exist only in some of the first-level subfolders but not in others.

 > [!IMPORTANT]
-> Even if there is only one first-level "children" subfolder, the argument must be given within a square bracket [ ] so that Python treats it like a list, otherwise, the function will return an error.
-This is true for all other parameters in which the function is supposed to loop through, like the second-level "camera" subfolder in this example or the start time information in Example 2 below.
+> Even if there is only one first-level subfolder that Python needs to deal with, the argument must be given within a square bracket (e.g., ["a62_c62"]) so that Python treats it like a list, otherwise, the function will return an error.
+This is true for all other parameters in which the function expects a list, like the second-level "camera" subfolder in this example or the "start time" information in Example 2 below.

 An additional merging script that is not included in the module:
    - [merge-clips.py](./merge-clips.py): This script concatenates short videos which are stored in third-level subfolders, that is, within the second-level camera subfolders.
 The third-level subfolders indicate the minute of the recording, e.g., a folder named "09" contains several three-second-long clips recorded at the 9th minute of the hour of experiment.